andernil/OpenVINO_project/README.md

 -The output from the minimal output.

-Time outputs are printed for two different ways of measuring:

--The execution time from the Inference Engine
+Time outputs are printed based on the execution time from the Inference Engine.

--CLOCK_MONOTONIC after recording the sample but before .wav-exporting and MFCC- processing.
-This is the same way as in Skafså's master thesis.

 Requirements: